-This menu also gives you a non-destructive option to Add lanes (layer new lanes).
+This menu also allows non-destructive options to Add lanes (all lanes play) or Add media items in layers.

 3.18 Fades and Crossfades

 REAPER allows you to apply automatic crossfades and fades in and out of your recorded items.
 This feature can be turned on and off or customized thru the Options, Preferences, Project, Item Fade Defaults.